ltiwana/Get-PrintJobsHistory/README.md

 # Get-PrintJobsHistory
 ## Retrieves Print Jobs history from Windows Print Server using Powershell

+Are you looking to get information on what print jobs are sent to your Windows Print Servers?
+I was in the same situation, and soon I found out that all this information is available in the Windows Event Viewer.

+So I built a small PowerShell script that can scrap the Event Viewer and make Print Jobs available in an object, table or report form.

 This script will give you following details about print jobs:
 * TimeCreate (Time of the print jobs)
 * PrinterName (Name of the printer)